Social Security Disability Benefits Resources: Utah

 Knowing how to apply for disability in Utah can help you receive the financial assistance that you deserve.
 You can go online at sss.gov and complete the claim form.

-Make sure to scan and upload any supporting documents, such as copes of medical records.
+Make sure to scan and upload any supporting documents, such as copies of medical records.
 You can apply by calling the toll-free customer service line monitored by the Social Security Administration (SSA) at 800-772-1213.

 Applying in-person at the closest Utah Social Security office is also an option.
 Just remember to check to determine whether the SSA has reopened the Utah office during COVID-19.
 You can also contact your local Social Security office in Utah with any questions regarding the application process.